The distribution rules

 Private Video Copying

 The SCPP allocates the revenues collected on a pro rata basis according to the revenues from the broadcasting of music videos collected by the entitled parties over the same period.
-Fees are distributed in June and November following the year of collection.
+Ditribution takes place in November, the year following the year of collection.